Buyers are waiting longer and longer to interact with your company’s sales representatives.

 New hires’ ability to share tips and even commiserate to a degree with fellow new hires can increase their success rate and help lay an early foundation for trust and teamwork.

-How and where you advertise a position can make a big difference in candidates you attract.
+How and where you advertise a position can make a big difference in the candidates you attract.

 Many of the most successful candidates are already working and not actively looking for a job.